ramikhreim1/ecommerce_stripe_sanity/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 Successfully deployed to the following URLs:

 https://ecommerce-stripe-sanity-alpha.vercel.app/

 https://ecommerce-stripe-sanity-git-main-ramikhreim1.vercel.app

 https://ecommerce-stripe-sanity-ramikhreim1.vercel.app
+building many advanced React & JavaScript topics, as well as i used Stripe for card transactions, and On top of that i used Sanity for the backend CM.

 ## Getting Started

-First, run the development server:
+First, setup the development server: npx create-next-app second, run the development server:

 ```bash
 npm run dev
 # or
 yarn dev
 ```
+T install all packeges in the package.json run: npm install --legacy-peer-deps

+## Setup Stripe (payments gatway) and Sanity backend:

+edit .env file on the root and replace the Sanity and Stripe token with your new generated token from sanity.io/stripe.com NEXT_PUBLIC_SANITY_TOKEN = EXT_PUBLIC_STRIPE_PUBLISHABLE_KEY=

+Install Sanity Studio
+Next, you’ll set up Sanity Studio on your computer.
+You’ll need node.js for this to work.

+Paste this into your command line, and follow the instructions on screen. npm install -g @sanity/cli && sanity init --template get-started --project uxaowlco --dataset production --provider google

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.